skullface/javascript30/README.md

 # #JavaScript30

-This repo houses progress for [#JavaScript30](https://javascript30.com/) by Wes Bos!
-Exercises that I feel are substantial or interesting enough are in their own repo.
-This rest are in here!
-Some exercises feed into my [100 JavaScript Projects](https://skullface.github.com/100-javascript-projects) project, Ⓟ尺ⓞ🅹e𝖈𝖙 𝓅𝓇𝑜𝒿𝑒𝒸𝓉 pro͈je̟ͅc̱̙̜̼̳͇̟͎̪̩ͅt̤̣̖̤̘̲͍͇͎̻̱̻
+This repo houses my progress for [Wes Bos](https://wesbos.com)’ [#JavaScript30](https://javascript30.com/) course!
+Exercises that I feel are substantial or interesting enough are in their own repo and the rest are in here!
+Some exercises feed into my [100 JavaScript Projects](https://skullface.github.com/100-javascript-projects) Ⓟ尺ⓞ🅹e𝖈𝖙 𝓅𝓇𝑜𝒿𝑒𝒸𝓉 pro͈je̟ͅc̱̙̜̼̳͇̟͎̪̩ͅt̤̣̖̤̘̲͍͇͎̻̱̻– - - —

 # 👩🏻‍💻👩🏻‍💻👩🏻‍💻